-Their cultivation was described in Qustus al-Rumis Arabic treatise on farming in the 10thcentury, and the Cantonese recorded the lemons uses in the 12thcentury.
-The personal physician to Muslim leader Saladin wrote a treatise on the lemon at the end of the 12thcentury.
-In spite of the nickname limeys by which they came to be known, the British navy used sweet lemons, not limes, to combat scurvy at sea in the 18thcentury.
+Their cultivation was described in Qustus al-Rumis Arabic treatise on farming in the 10th century, and the Cantonese recorded the lemons uses in the 12th century.
+The personal physician to Muslim leader Saladin wrote a treatise on the lemon at the end of the 12th century.

 Christopher Columbus brought the first lemon seeds to Hispaniola in 1493, and Spaniard explorers brought them to St. Augustine, Florida.
 Today, most of the worlds supply of lemons is grown in Italy and California.